 “My Secret Diary”: How Guillaume Uses PYM as a Private Photo Journal While Visiting 121 Places a Year

-When we looked at PYM users who visited the highest number of locations in one year, one story kept standing out.
+When we looked at PYM users who keep a private photo journal and visited the highest number of locations in one year, one story kept standing out.
 In a single year, Guillaume and his wife lived, worked, and wandered through 121 different locations—without taking a plane, and without ever really “settling” in one place.

 But what makes his story truly special isn’t just the number of locations.
 It’s how he chose to remember them.
 While most people share their lives publicly on social media, Guillaume has been quietly building something else for almost a decade: